Phoneyboi/Phoneyboi/README.md

-- 👋 Hi, I’m @Phoneyboi
+- 👋 Hi, I’m @Phoneyboi (Hutch Helbig)
 - 👀 I’m interested in Data Science and Engineering.
-- 🌱 I’m currently learning how to build web applications with Django.
+- ⚙️ I specialize in management of engineering data using Teamcenter.
-- ⚙️ I'm developing strategies for managing configurations of 3D models in Solidworks using Python.
+- 🛰️ In my free time I build and fly drones.

 <!---
 Phoneyboi/Phoneyboi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.